 This is when one might most appreciate dual suspension.
 The back end was jerking around and, try as I might, I couldn't absorb all of its spasms with my legs so my vision began to blur with the violent juddering of the bike as the bend rushed towards me.
 By the time I'd realised I really had to lean the front wheel over to the right, it'd already been thrown from a root onto the left-hand lip of the ridge.
 By the time I realised I was still going too fast for my ability to cope with such a severe turn, I was at the point of no return.
 There was no longer any point in trying to actually ride the bike - it became about damage limitation.

 I can't tell you exactly what happened next.
 For some of the time my eyes were closed, and it all happened very quickly.
 Suffice to say, the branch snapped in my hands but the arresting force was enough to peel me off the back of the bike, and my feet from the pedals.
 I must have travelled through a bit of dense undergrowth because - some time later - I noticed the various wounds I'd received.
 A deep scratch to the back of my right knee, that filled the pit of my leg there with sticky bloodstain.
 An impressive, 12cm gash was carved into my left thigh like scraping a tent peg through wet mud.
 Not very deep though.
-Oh - and as a friend attested to the next day over dinner, three large patches of road rash on my back and two more circa 4cm gashes to my ribs.
-I had a throbbing zit buried somewhere in my left eyebrow too, but I had that before.
+Oh - and as a friend attested to the next day over dinner,

 My bike landed but I flew for another four feet or so, and I'm grateful for that.
 While the smaller branches did graze me like a brillo pad as I flew through them, I still landed in the underwgrowth with soft, well-irrigated mud beneath it.
 If I'd have landed upon my bike it would have been a great deal more painful.
 There was some slipping and sliding as I tried to get back up to my bike, and even more as I dragged it by the back wheel onto the trail again.
 To be honest, I didn't even have the wind knocked out of me.
 I was sore and stiff though.